 Besides legal consequences, the unlawful possession, use, or distribution of illicit drugs and alcohol and any violation of the University alcohol and other drug policy by a student or employee may result in appropriate discipline under the student disciplinary system or the employee corrective action procedure.
 For students, sanctions include, but are not limited to, removal from the University House System; discharge from student employment; and probation, suspension, or expulsion from the University.
+For employees, sanctions include but are not limited to, suspension, termination of employment, disqualification from future employment and prohibition from accessing University property.
 The University may refer students or employees for criminal investigation and prosecution.
 Specific areas of the University (e.g. Housing, Athletics) may also take action based on a violation of this general University policy and their specific policies.

 The University retains full and final discretion on whether, when, and under what conditions a student may be reinstated or an employee may be returned to employment after an instance of alcohol abuse and improper drug use.
 Student organizations that violate this policy are also subject to sanctions, including, but not limited to, probation and removal of recognized student organization status.
-The particular sanction in a given case will depend on such factors as the nature of the violation, the seriousness of the offense, and the prior record of the individual or organization, and may include the successful completion of an approved rehabilitation or chemical dependency program.
+The particular sanction in a given case will depend on such factors as the nature of the violation, the seriousness of the offense, and the prior record of the individual or organization, and may include the successful completion of an approved rehabilitation or chemical dependency treatment program.